slashharsh/CIT-Ecollab/README.md

 # Web Based Code IDE

 ## 👨🏻‍💻&nbsp;Introduction
-Built a platform to practice code and find a project based on your skills and interests.
+Built a platform to practice code and manage task using ToDo list.

 ## 🔭&nbsp;About this Project
-A simple web platform where anyone can directly write code to learn and practice in over 5+ most popular languages and also a Project admin who's looking to hire people according to skill requirement would simply provide description of the project including tech stack so that a person willing to collaborate can connect with admin.
+A simple web platform where anyone can directly write code to learn and practice in over 5+ most popular languages and also a ToDo list application for managing tasks to improve productivity.

 ## 🛠️&nbsp;Tech Stack